Soft-Horse/Discord-Bot/README.md

 1.A bit amount of knowledge about JavaScript
 2.A bit amount of knowledge about Vs code IDE
 3.A bit amount of knowledge about Node.js

+if you want step by step tutorial here is a link to it:  https://discordjs.guide/#before-you-begin

 Good luck and have fun